Inception-framework/debugger/README.md

     Host# echo "$sub, $itf, $ifn, $mod, $sym" > /etc/udev/rules.d/99-ft2232h.rules Host# udevadm control --reload-rules

-The `ATTRS{interface}=="Digilent Adept USB Device"` test of the udev rule selects the correct USB device.
-The `ATTRS{bInterfaceNumber}=="01"` selects the correct port of the USB device (the FT2232H chip has two ports).
+The `ATTRS{interface}=="Digilent Adept USB Device"` test of the udev rule selects the correct [character device](#GlossaryFt2232hCharDev).
+The `ATTRS{bInterfaceNumber}=="01"` selects the correct port of the [character device](#GlossaryFt2232hCharDev) (the FT2232H chip has two ports).
 The next time we connect the Zybo board and power it up, the [character device](#GlossaryFt2232hCharDev) should be created with read/write permission for all users and a symbolic link `/dev/zybo1` should also be created, pointing to `/dev/ttyUSB1`.

-### <a name="ProblemsTerminalEmulatorFrozen"></a>The terminal emulator launches normally but looks frozen
+### <a name="FAQ_TerminalEmulatorFrozen"></a>Terminal emulator: launches normally but looks frozen

 If, when launching your [terminal emulator](#GlossaryTerminalEmulator), it looks frozen and you cannot interact with the board, it can be that:

 * You booted from the wrong medium and there is no running software stack to interact with on the Zybo.
 Check the position of the jumper that selects the boot medium (MicroSD card).
-* You attached the terminal emulator to the wrong character device.
-Remember that `/dev/ttyUSB1` is only the _default_ name of the character device corresponding to the serial link with the Zybo.
-If, for any reason, a `/dev/ttyUSB0` and/or `/dev/ttyUSB1` character device already exists when you attach the Zybo and power it up, the naming can be different.
-You can find out which character device to use by a combination of lsusb, udevadm, dmesg... commands.
-As two character devices are created and the one we are interested in is the second, select the last `/dev/ttyUSBx` (where x is an integer).
-Adding a udev rule, as explained in the solution of the [FATAL: cannot open /dev/ttyUSB1: Permission denied](#ProblemsCharDevAccessRights) problem, is another option: a symbolic link named `/dev/zybox` (where x is an integer), pointing to `/dev/ttyUSBx` will also be created.
+* You attached the terminal emulator to the wrong [character device](#GlossaryFt2232hCharDev).
+Remember that `/dev/ttyUSB1` is only the _default_ name of the [character device](#GlossaryFt2232hCharDev) corresponding to the serial link with the Zybo.
+If, for any reason, a `/dev/ttyUSB0` and/or `/dev/ttyUSB1` [character device](#GlossaryFt2232hCharDev) already exists when you attach the Zybo and power it up, the naming can be different.
+You can find out which [character device](#GlossaryFt2232hCharDev) to use by a combination of lsusb, udevadm, dmesg... commands.
+As two [character devices](#GlossaryFt2232hCharDev) are created and the one we are interested in is the second, select the last `/dev/ttyUSBx` (where x is an integer).
+Adding a udev rule, as explained in the solution of the [Terminal emulator: FATAL: cannot open /dev/ttyUSB1: Permission denied](#FAQ_CharDevAccessRights) question, is another option: a symbolic link named `/dev/zybox` (where x is an integer), pointing to `/dev/ttyUSBx` will also be created.
 Attach your terminal emulator to the most recently created `/dev/zybox` link.

-### <a name="ProblemsBUILDROOTLD_LIBRARY_PATH"></a>You seem to have the current working directory in your LD_LIBRARY_PATH environment variable.
-This doesn't work.

-The LD_LIBRARY_PATH environment variable is a colon-separated list of directories where the system searches for C libraries when it needs them.
-This error message tells you that the LD_LIBRARY_PATH environment variable contains the current working directory (`.`) and that this is not supported by the tool that issued the message.
-If you look at the value of LD_LIBRARY_PATH:

-    Host> printenv LD_LIBRARY_PATH
-    /usr/local/lib:/usr/lib:.:/lib

-you may see that it actually contains `.`, but sometimes not:

-    Host> printenv LD_LIBRARY_PATH
-    /usr/local/lib:/usr/lib:/lib:

-which is quite surprising.
-The trailing colon, in this second example, is treated as if it were `.`.
-In the first case, simply redefine the variable without the `.` and , in the second case, remove the trailing `:`:

-    Host> export LD_LIBRARY_PATH=/usr/local/lib:/usr/lib:/lib

-### <a name="ProblemsBUILDROOTPATH"></a>You seem to have the current working directory in your PATH environment variable.
-This doesn't work.

-The PATH environment variable is a colon-separated list of directories where the system searches for the commands you type.
-This error message tells you that the PATH environment variable contains the current working directory (`.`) and that this is not supported by the tool that issued the message:

-    Host> printenv PATH
-    /usr/local/sbin:/usr/local/bin:/usr/sbin:.:/usr/bin:/sbin:/bin

-Redefine the variable without the `.`:

-    Host> export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-### <a name="ProblemsUbootEvp"></a>fatal error: openssl/evp.h: No such file or directory

-If you get this error message when building U-Boot, it is probably because U-Boot has been configured in such a way that its compilation requires the openssl header files to be installed on your host.
-Either they are not or the U-Boot build system looked for them in the wrong location.
-The simplest way to fix this is to configure U-Boot such that it does not need the host openssl any more:

-    Host> cd $SAB4Z/build/uboot
-    Host> make menuconfig

-In the U-Boot configuration menus change the following options:

-    Boot images -> Enable signature verification of FIT uImages -> no Library routines -> Use RSA Library -> no

-But of course, if you absolutely need these two options, the best workaround is to install the openssl development package on your host.
-Once you did one or the other, simply relaunch the U-Boot build:

-    Host> cd $SAB4Z/build/uboot
-    Host> make -j8

-### <a name="ProblemsServerCertificate"></a>server certificate verification failed
+### <a name="FAQ_ServerCertificate"></a>Git: server certificate verification failed

 This error message indicates that the verification of the SSL certificate of the remote git server failed.
 For security reasons git refuses to perform the action you requested because there is a risk that the server is not what you think and you are under attack.